PROFILE

 monarchy to be the standard for all citizens.

-The Sharchops, who live in the eastern
+The Sharchops, who live in the eastern section

-section of Bhutan, are considered to be
+of Bhutan, are considered to be descendants of

-descendants of the earliest major group to
+the earliest major group to inhabit Bhutan.
+Most

-inhabit Bhutan.
-Most follow the Ningmapa
+follow the Ningmapa discipline of Mahayana

-translated as "people of the east."
-The Ngalops,
+the east."
+The Ngalops, Sharchops, and the

-Sharchops, and the indigenous tribal people are
+indigenous tribal people are collectively known

-collectively known as Drukpas and account for
+as Drukpas and account for about 65% of the

-working language for the government.
+schools and an official working language for the

 The Lhotsampas are people of Nepali descent,